 - ¼ cup apple cider vinegar

-- Cut the top off the jalapeno and slice in half lengthwise and roughly chop, keeping seeds for extra spice.
+Cut the top off the jalapeños and slice in half lengthwise.
+Roughly chop them, keeping seeds.

-- Add sea salt, apple cider vinegar, and coconut palm sugar/maple syrup and blend until relatively smooth.
+Add sea salt, apple cider vinegar, and maple syrup then blend until relatively smooth.

 Well that’s the fabulously fermented recipe for today friend!